 Shio Kombu combines the umami of kombu with a mildly salty flavor, making it addictive.
-It's not only a perfect accompaniment to rice, but can also be used for various purposes, such as seasoning stir-fries and salads.
+It is not only a perfect accompaniment to rice but can also be used for various purposes, such as seasoning stir-fries or salads.

 Jump to: